-'I read somewhere that the sun's getting hotter every year,' said Tom genially.
-'It seems that pretty soon the earth's going to fall into the sun - or wait a minute - it's just the opposite - the sun's getting colder every year.

-'Come outside,' he suggested to Gatsby, 'I'd like you to have a look at the place.'
+"I read somewhere that the sun's getting hotter every year," said Tom genially.
+"It seems that pretty soon the earth's going to fall into the sun-or wait a minute-it's just the opposite-the sun's getting colder every year.
+"Come outside," he suggested to Gatsby.
+"I'd like you to have a look at the place."
 I went with them out to the veranda.
 On the green Sound, stagnant in the heat, one small sail crawled slowly toward the fresher sea.
 Gatsby's eyes followed it momentarily; he raised his hand and pointed across the bay.

-'I'm right across from you.'

-'So you are.'

-Our eyes lifted over the rose-beds and the hot lawn and the weedy refuse of the dog-days alongshore.
+"I'm right across from you."
+"So you are."
+Our eyes lifted over the rosebeds and the hot lawn and the weedy refuse of the dog days along shore.
 Slowly the white wings of the boat moved against the blue cool limit of the sky.
 Ahead lay the scalloped ocean and the abounding blessed isles.

-'There's sport for you,' said Tom, nodding.
-'I'd like to be out there with him for about an hour.'

-We had luncheon in the dining-room, darkened too against the heat, and drank down nervous gaiety with the cold ale.

-'What'll we do with ourselves this afternoon?' cried Daisy, 'and the day after that, and the next thirty years?'

-'Don't be morbid,' Jordan said.
-'Life starts all over again when it gets crisp in the fall.'

-'But it's so hot,' insisted Daisy, on the verge of tears, 'and everything's so confused.
-Let's all go to town!'
+"There's sport for you," said Tom, nodding.
+"I'd like to be out there with him for about an hour."
+We had luncheon in the dining room, darkened, too, against the heat, and drank down nervous gayety with the cold ale.
+"What'll we do with ourselves this afternoon?" cried Daisy, "and the day after that, and the next thirty years?"
+"Don't be morbid," Jordan said.
+"Life starts all over again when it gets crisp in the fall."
+"But it's so hot," insisted Daisy, on the verge of tears, "and everything's so confused.
+Let's all go to town!"
 Her voice struggled on through the heat, beating against it, moulding its senselessness into forms.

-'I've heard of making a garage out of a stable,' Tom was saying to Gatsby, 'but I'm the first man who ever made a stable out of a garage.'

-'Who wants to go to town?' demanded Daisy insistently.
+"I've heard of making a garage out of a stable," Tom was saying to Gatsby, "but I'm the first man who ever made a stable out of a garage."
+"Who wants to go to town?" demanded Daisy insistently.
 Gatsby's eyes floated toward her.
-'Ah,' she cried, 'you look so cool.'
+"Ah," she cried, "you look so cool."
 Their eyes met, and they stared together at each other, alone in space.
 With an effort she glanced down at the table.

-'You always look so cool,' she repeated.
+"You always look so cool," she repeated.

 She had told him that she loved him, and Tom Buchanan saw.
 He was astounded.
-His mouth opened a little, and he looked at Gatsby, and then back at Daisy as if he had just recognized her as someone he knew a long time ago.

-'You resemble the advertisement of the man,' she went on innocently.
-'You know the advertisement of the man -'

-'All right,' broke in Tom quickly, 'I'm perfectly willing to go to town.
-Come on - we're all going to town.'
+His mouth opened a little and he looked at her and then at Gatsby and then back at Daisy as if he had just recognized her as someone he knew a long time ago.
+"You look like the advertisement of the man," she went on innocently.
+"You know the advertisement of the man-" "All right," broke in Tom quickly, "I'm perfectly willing to go to town.
+Come on-we're all going to town."
 He got up, his eyes still flashing between Gatsby and his wife.
 No one moved.

-'Come on!'
+"Come on!"
 His temper cracked a little.
-'What's the matter, anyhow?
-If we're going to town, let's start.'

-His hand, trembling with his effort at self-control, bore to his lips the last of his glass of ale.
-Daisy's voice got us to our feet and out on to the blazing gravel drive.

-'Are we just going to go?' she objected.
-'Like this?
-Aren't we going to let anyone smoke a cigarette first?'

-'Everybody smoked all through lunch.'
+"What's the matter anyhow?
+If we're going to town let's start."
+His hand, trembling with his effort at self control, bore to his lips the last of his glass of ale.
+Daisy's voice got us to our feet and out onto the blazing gravel drive.
+"Are we just going to go?" she objected.
+"Like this?
+Aren't we going to let anyone smoke a cigarette first?"
+"Everybody smoked all through lunch," said Tom truculently.

-'Oh, let's have fun,' she begged him.
-'It's too hot to fuss.'
+"Oh, let's have fun," she begged him.
+"It's too hot to fuss."
+Tom didn't answer.
+She decided suddenly that it was best to go.

-He didn't answer.